 It is therefore not possible to predict accurately whether dilution would occur at any point in time.
-If a dilution levy is required then, based on future projections the estimated rate or amount of such levy will be 0.10% on sales (creation) and 0.11% on redemptions (liquidation) and it will be incurred on a majority of deals.
+If a dilution levy is required then, based on future projections the estimated rate or amount of such levy will be 0.05% on sales (creation) and 0.05% on redemptions (liquidation).
 If a dilution levy is not charged then this may restrict the future growth of the Sub-Fund.